 International Baccalaureate Primary Years Programme (PYP) School

-Berlin Cosmopolitan School has chosen to frame the curriculum through the PYP (Primary Years Programme) of the International Baccalaureate (IB).
-The PYP serves as a curriculum organiser for the Berliner Rahmenlehrplan and is used as a framework in international schools across the world.
+Berlin Cosmopolitan School in an IB world school.
+The Primary Years Programme (PYP) serves as a curriculum organiser for the Berliner Rahmenlehrplan and is used as a framework in international schools across the world.

 “The Primary Years Programme (PYP) offers a transdisciplinary, inquiry-based and student-centered education with responsible action at its core, enabling students to learn between, across and beyond traditional subject boundaries.”
 IBO.org